esp-rs/no_std-training/training/application/project-setup.md

 esp-generate --headless --chip=esp32c3 -o unstable-hal -o embassy no_std-training
 ```

 Since we are targeting the [ESP32-C3-DevKit-RUST-2] development kit, we select the ESP32-C3 for our chip.
-We will take advantage of async support via [Embassy], so both the `embassy` and `unstable` options are required.
+We will take advantage of asynchronous support via [Embassy], so both the `embassy` and `unstable` options are required.

 You should now see `no_std-training/` in the executing directory.